EU and US kiss and make up on trade

 The EU will also become "a massive buyer" of US liquid natural gas, he said.

-Details of the new trade deal were to be negotiated by "an Executive Working Group of very intelligent people on both sides", Trump explained.
+Details of the new trade deal were to be negotiated by "an executive working group of very intelligent people on both sides", Trump explained.

 There was an "understanding", the EU's Juncker said, that "as long as we're negotiating, unless one party would stop the negotiations, we will hold off further tariffs [on cars]".

-The deal came amid fears that Trump was going to escalate his EU trade war and, more profoundly, that he wanted to harm the EU and Nato.
+The deal came amid fears that Trump would escalate his EU trade war and, more profoundly, that he wanted to harm the EU and Nato.

 The US president had called the EU his "foe", threatened to quit Nato, praised Brexit, and taunted Germany in the run-up to Wednesday's summit.